 AIMS: This course serves to develop underpinning knowledge of Agricultural Science with an emphasis on factors which influence animal production and plant productivity.
-The program has equitable division between theory and kinaesthetic (practical) work.
+Students will acquire research skills which are essential for success in Science at the Senior level.
+Effective communication is essential in Science and students will be provided with a range of opportunities to gain confidence and improve verbal and written communication skills.
+The programme has equitable division between theory and kinaesthetic (practical) work.
 Students will have an opportunity to carry out a range of Field Based Learning Activities and should come to recognise the importance of plant maintenance and animal husbandry to production efficiency of plants and animals.
 This course is over two year's duration, commencing when students are in Year 9.
-Students will be afforded the opportunity to observe and / or undertake animal husbandry procedures.
+Students will be afforded the opportunity to observe and / or undertake animal husbandry procedures including sheep drenching, ear tagging, tail banding, castration and vaccination.
 Students will also be allocated the responsibility of ensuring that the welfare of poultry is optimal while kept on site.

-Year 9 & 10 Unit 1 Unit 2 Unit 3 Unit 4 During the term students will focus on: During the term students will focus on: During the term students will focus on: During the term students will focus on: Introduction to Agricultural Science Elements of Agriculture Occupational Health and Safety Agricultural Industries Cropping and Horticulture Natural and Rural Systems The animal environment Climatic Environment Spatial Environment Social Environment Animal Welfare and Ethical Considerations Animal health Animal Handling and Husbandry Types of Disease Disease Transmission, Symptoms and Control Measures Disease Prevention and Biosecurity Plant science Requisites for Growth Processes and Responses
+Year 9 Term 1 Term 2 Term 3 Term 4 During the term students will focus on: During the term students will focus on: During the term students will focus on: During the term students will focus on: Introduction to Agricultural Science Elements of Agriculture Occupational Health and Safety Agricultural Industries Cropping and Horticulture Natural and Rural Systems The animal environment Climatic Environment Spatial Environment Social Environment Animal Welfare and Ethical Considerations Animal health Animal Handling and Husbandry Types of Disease Disease Transmission, Symptoms and Control Measures Disease Prevention and Biosecurity Plant science Requisites for Growth Processes and Responses